tohkm22-del/Stellar-Systems/README.md

 | 40 Keridani.
 A large 3-star system, spanning multiple different alien environments. | Kau Ceti.
 A small system with 5-6 rocky planets. |
 | Soven.
 A G-type subgiant star that is about to kill all 10 of its gas giant planets. | Amaterasu.
 A suggestion system made by @AcidicPancakes. |

-###### I have a lot of free time, so each update can contain a vast amount of<br/> content while keeping the same quality as other planet packs.
+###### I have a lot of free time, so each update can contain a vast amount of content while keeping the same quality as other planet packs.

 ### Experimental ideas